Melissa Bishop-Nriagu

-Melissa Bishop-Nriagu (born August 5, 1988) is a Canadian runner who specializes in the 800 metres.
+Melissa Bishop-Nriagu, née Melissa Bishop, (born August 5, 1988) is a retired Canadian runner who specialized in the 800 metres.
 She competed at the 2012, 2016 Olympics and 2020 Olympics.
 She won a silver medal at the 2015 World Athletics Championships.
 Her World Championship medal was a Canadian woman's first-ever medal in the 800 m.
-Bishop-Nriagu graduated from University of Windsor and was only the third Canadian woman to achieve a time under 2:00 minutes in the 800 m.
-She is currently the national record holder for this distance.
+Bishop-Nriagu graduated from the University of Windsor and was the third Canadian woman to run the 800 m in under two minutes.
+She has held the Canadian record at the distance since 2017.

 Career

 At the 2012 Summer Olympics, Bishop-Nriagu placed sixth in her heat and did not advance to the semi-finals.

 Her next major sporting event was the 2015 Pan American Games located in her home country of Canada.
 There, Bishop-Nriagu competed in the 800m in Toronto; in the final, she ran a time of 1:59.62 to win the gold and the title of Pan Am champion.
 Of the home crowd Bishop-Nriagu said, "I knew the crowd was going to be loud no matter what, so I was just trying to put myself in a good position to be able to run through.
 I'm really happy it worked out.
 It's so nice to win a gold medal at home."

 Bishop-Nriagu finished second in the 800 meters at the 2015 World Championships in Athletics in Beijing.
 She set a national record in the semi-finals while winning in 1:57.52, beating a record set by Diane Cummins which had stood for 14 years.
 The final, a race characterized by several pace changes up and down, saw Bishop-Nriagu in a three-way sprint to the medals where she finished in second place.
 After the race, she said, "It's really a dream come true.
 Our training has been really consistent over the last few years.
 This year, we've really worked on a few things, and I've been waiting for the right race.
 I'm really happy that it came here at the [world] championships."